jamesgraves/example-go-app/README.md

 it.

-I've already forked these two projects on GitHub, and if you're following along, you may want to do the same under your own account.
+I've already forked these two projects on GitHub, and if you're following along, you will want to do the same under your own account.
 Of course you'll then need to adjust the repository paths that follow.

 Initial Checkout
 ================